 These DSCC form the basis for our company's RCH-01 product.
 The long-term safety of DSCC injections was demonstrated through multiple physician, patient and independent measures of local and systemic tolerance including evaluation of adverse events with respect to causality, incidence, severity and seriousness.
-No serious adverse events were reported over the entire 60.5 -month follow-up period of the trial.
+No serious adverse events were reported over the entire 60.5-month follow-up period of the trial.
 Local injection tolerance was confirmed with only a few minor scalp irritations reported around injection sites that resolved quickly soon after injection.
 Furthermore, histopathological evaluation of injection site biopsies taken six, 12, and 24 months after injection did not reveal any pathology that was suggestive of tumour, granuloma or foreign body formation.
-An analysis of injection site biopsies taken 60.5 months after injection is currently ongoing with results expected in the next few weeks.
-Long-term systemic safety of RCH-01 was also confirmed as none of the systemic adverse events.
+An analysis of injection site biopsies taken 60.5 months after injection is currently ongoing.
+Long-term systemic safety of RCH-01 was also confirmed as none of the systemic adverse events reported during the extended safety evaluation were related to treatment.

-The seven top-tier responders in the trial saw >10% increase in hair density at six months post-injection (see May 17, 2012 announcement).
+The seven top-tier responders in the trial saw >10% increase in hair density at six months post-injection.
 At 24 months, the average hair density increase for these same seven participants was 8.3% over baseline, and three of these seven trial participants maintained a >10% increase in density over baseline.
 The largest increase in hair density over baseline observed in this group was a 21% increase at 24 months.